-On June 25, 1876, Sitting Bull’s warriors had joined with other Indians in the Battle of the Little Big Horn in Montana, which resulted in the massacre of George Custer and five troops of the 7th Cavalry.
+On June 25, 1876, Sitting Bull’s warriors had joined with other Indians in the Battle of the Little Bighorn in Montana, which resulted in the massacre of George Custer and more than 200 troops of the 7th Cavalry.
 Worried that their great victory would provoke a massive retaliation by the U.S. military, the Indians scattered into smaller bands.
 During the following year, the U.S. Army tracked down and attacked several of these groups, forcing them to surrender and move to reservations.

 Angered by what he saw as Sitting Bull’s foolish obstinacy, Miles stepped up his campaign of harassment against the chief and his people.
 Sitting Bull’s band continued to roam about Montana in search of increasingly scarce buffalo, but the constant travel, lack of food, and military pressure began to take a toll.
 On this day in 1877, Sitting Bull abandoned his traditional homeland in Montana and led his people north across the border into Canada.